 This announcement will be made in the same manner as a "School Cancellation".
-It will be posted on the web-site (www.jersey100.org), Channel 12, local television stations and local radio stations.
+It will be posted on the Jersey #100 web-site, Channel 12, local television stations and local radio stations.
 Families will also be notified via the automated notification system.